 Scenario testing, as well as (reverse) stress testing is required for each ORSA.
 When the outcomes of performed stress tests show solvency ratios dropping below 100%, realistic strategies for recovering the solvency ratio will be considered and documented in the ORSA report.
-One of the management actions is a capital downstream to restore solvency ratio.
+A capital downstream can only be considered if there is no other feasible management option left.